nfrance-conseil/zeplic/README.md

 - First, clone this repository and type `make|gmake`
 - After, type `sudo make|gmake install` to install **zeplic**
-- If you want, you can clean all dependencies with `make|gmake clean`.
+- To clean all dependencies, type `make|gmake clean`.
 - The next step is to configure **zeplic**:

 ### Configuration

 You can modify a sample JSON file that it has been created in your config path:
 - `/etc/zeplic/` for Linux
-- `/usr/local/etc/zeplic/` for FreeBSD
+- `/usr/local/etc/zeplic/` for BSD os

 ```sh
 {